Jiaoyang-Li/CBSH2-RTC/README.md

 Please cite the following paper if you use the code in your published research:
 Jiaoyang Li, Daniel Harabor, Peter J. Stuckey, Hang Ma, Graeme Gange and Sven Koenig.
 [Pairwise Symmetry Reasoning for Multi-Agent Path Finding Search](https://doi.org/10.1016/j.artint.2021.103574).
-Artifical Intelligence (AIJ), volume 301, pages 103574, 2021.
+Artificial Intelligence (AIJ), volume 301, pages 103574, 2021.

  ## Usage
 The code requires the external library [boost](https://www.boost.org/).
-If you are using Ubantu, you can install it simply by
+If you are using Ubuntu, you can install it simply by
 ```shell script
 sudo apt install libboost-all-dev
 ```